ARM-software/ebbr/source/chapter1-about.rst

   EBBR was drafted with readily available hardware in mind, like the Raspberry Pi and BeagleBone families of boards, and it is applicable for low cost boards (<$10).

+- Design to support automated testing

+  EBBR support can provide methods to make it easier and more reliable to automate the boot sequence of embedded devices.

 - Plan to evolve over time

   The v1.0 release of EBBR is firmly targeted at existing platforms so that